- Ashley Dotterweich

 Get the Thumbs-Up

-- Minimize editing rounds.
 Review limbo is usually where case studies get stuck, so minimize the back-and-forth as much as possible.
-I usually send a PDF of the final mockup along with a Google Doc for editing, as having the “final” visual helps push stakeholders to give feedback.
+It’s a good idea to send a PDF of the final mockup along with a Google Doc for editing, as having the “final” visual helps push stakeholders to give feedback.

 Distribute Your Case Study

-- LaunchDarkly more or less follows the above case study framework for clear, easy-to-parse user stories
+- LaunchDarkly follows our case study framework for clear, easy-to-parse user stories

 - SmartSheet also uses customer quotes to frame user stories and highlights specific use cases.